CharlieCrisp/cython-workshop/README.md

 Everything else is Python.
 See [cython-example](./cython-example/libsimple.pyx)
  - `cdef` mostly requires type annotations *before* variables
+   - `cdef Type variable` is a proper Cython typing statement
+   - `cdef ReturnType function():` is another form of Cython typing for functions
    - `variable: Type` is still just a type hint that doesn't mean anything to Cython
-   - `cdef Type variable` is a proper Cython typing statement
-   - `cdef Type function():` is another form of Cython typing for functions

 ### Using multiple files
 See [cython-multiple-files-example](./cython-multiple-files-example/app.py)
- - Cython compiles down to C. Therefore, Cython has a concept of header and source files
+ - Cython compiles down to C/C++.
+Therefore, Cython has a concept of header and source files
    - `.pyx` means a Cython source file (equivalent to `.c` files)
    - `.pxd` means a Cython header file (equivalent to `.h` files)
  - `cimport` parallels Python's `import` by importing other Cython or C code